Terry Fox: Ontario and marathon's end

 Fox crossed into Ontario on the last Saturday in June, and he was met by a brass band and thousands of residents who lined the streets to cheer him on, while the Ontario Provincial Police gave him an escort throughout the province.
 Despite the sweltering heat of summer, he continued to run 26 mi per day.
 On his arrival in Ottawa, Fox met Governor General Ed Schreyer, Prime Minister Pierre Trudeau, and was the guest of honour at numerous sporting events in the city.
 In front of over 16,000 fans, he performed a ceremonial kickoff at a Canadian Football League game between the Ottawa Rough Riders and Saskatchewan Roughriders, and was given a standing ovation.
 Fox's journal reflected his growing excitement at the reception he had received.

 On July 11, Fox arrived in Toronto where a crowd of 10,000 people met him and he was honoured in Nathan Phillips Square.
 As he ran to the square, he was joined on the road by many people, including National Hockey League star Darryl Sittler, who presented Fox with his 1980 All-Star Game jersey.
 The Cancer Society estimated it collected $100,000 in donations that day alone.
 That evening he threw the ceremonial first pitch at Exhibition Stadium preceding a baseball game between the Toronto Blue Jays and the Cleveland Indians.
-As he continued through southern Ontario, he was met by Hockey Hall of Fame Hockey player Bobby Orr who presented him with a cheque for $25,000.
+As he continued through southern Ontario, he was met by hockey star Bobby Orr who presented him with a cheque for $25,000.
 Fox considered meeting Orr the highlight of his journey.

 Fox's path across eastern Canada.
 He began at St. John's on the east coast and ran west.